bismark-joe/sirjoe-sliding-effect/README.md

 # first-one
-This is my first project here.
-I still don't know how to go about it now
+This happens to be my first project on github.
+Testing project so to say